top of page

 Strengthening Indigenous governance is not only a matter of rights — it is one of the most effective climate and biodiversity strategies available today.

-Hakhu works to unlock this potential.
+Hakhu Amazon works to unlock this potential.

 We operate across the full chain of enforcement: